Most businesses can take immediate climate action by becoming carbon neutral, yet very few know where to start.

 The good news is you don’t need to be a sustainability expert to become carbon neutral.
 Just follow this step-by-step guide and bring in the right tools, people and partners along the way.

-A business can claim to be 'carbon neutral' when all of the carbon emissions (scopes 1, 2 and 3) produced by the business operations are equal to or ‘neutralised’ by the carbon emissions avoided or removed from the atmosphere through the purchase of carbon credits (also known as carbon offsets).
-For every tonne of carbon produced, a business needs to purchase one verified carbon credit to consider those carbon emissions offset.
+A business is considered 'carbon neutral' when all of the scope 1, 2, and 3 carbon emissions produced by the business operations are equal to or ‘neutralised’ by the carbon emissions avoided or removed from the atmosphere through the purchase of carbon credits (also known as carbon offsets), importantly this must be done alongside a plan to reduce these emissions.
+For every tonne of carbon produced, a business needs to purchase one verified carbon credit as an offset and start proactively reducing these emissions.

-Note: Different carbon neutral certification standards may define specific rules for how to measure and offset emissions in order to qualify.
+Note: Different carbon neutral certification standards may define specific rules for how to measure, reduce, and offset emissions in order to qualify.
 However, the high-level definition of carbon neutral as it’s described above is widely accepted.

 There are three key steps to becoming carbon neutral.

-“You can’t manage what you can’t measure” and managing carbon emissions is no exception!
+“You can’t manage what you can’t measure” and managing carbon emissions is no exception to this rule!

-Measuring and understanding your business’ carbon footprint is the first step to taking climate action on decreasing carbon emissions.
-You might hear different terms like carbon inventory, carbon footprint or carbon assessment; these generally all refer to the same thing.
+Measuring and understanding your business’ carbon footprint is the first step to taking climate action and decreasing carbon emissions.
+You might hear different terms like carbon inventory or carbon assessment used interchangeably - these generally all refer to the same concept.

-Greenhouse gas emissions (primarily carbon emissions) are a by-product of almost all of the operations a business undertakes, no matter what type of business you’re in.
-This includes the energy used, waste created, business related travel and the emissions from suppliers.
+Greenhouse gas emissions (primarily carbon emissions) are a by-product of all of the operations an organisation undertakes, no matter what type of business you’re in.
+This includes electricity usage, employee commute, purchased goods and services, business travel, and generated waste.

 Best practice for measuring a businesses’ carbon footprint is to use a methodology that is based on the Greenhouse Gas (GHG) Protocol.
 The GHG Protocol defines where the boundaries should be drawn for a business, which activities should be included and over what timeframe.

-To measure your business carbon footprint specific data will be needed such as, energy use, waste produced, business travel and supplier spend over a 12 month period.
-This data is referred to as your ‘activity rate’ - in other words, how often you do something that produces emissions.
+To measure your business carbon footprint specific data will be needed such as the total kWh used in your offices, waste disposed to landfill, business flights and accommodation, and supplier spend over a specified 12- month period.
+This data is referred to as your ‘activity rate’ - in other words, how often you do a specific emitting activity.

-These business activities are then multiplied by a specific ‘emissions factor’ to calculate the volume of emissions produced by that activity.
-An emissions factor is the quantity of carbon released into the atmosphere for a specific activity based on scientific evidence.
+These business activities are then multiplied by their associated emissions factor to calculate the volume of emissions produced by that activity.
+An emissions factor is a quantity of CO2e prescribed based on the emissions intensity of a specific polluting activity.
+All of these values are supported by rigorous and up-to-date scientific data.

 Here’s an example of how your data could be used in this equation:

 This calculation is repeated across all major areas of your business until you’ve accounted for the vast majority of your emissions-producing activities.
-The combined total of each calculation produces your total carbon footprint calculation over a 12 month period.
+This entire process of calculating, aggregating, and categorising your emissions is known as carbon accounting.

 An example of what a carbon footprint breakdown looks like in the Trace platform.